ayadim/BurpBountyProfiles/README.md

 <foo xmlns:xi="http://www.w3.org/2001/XInclude"><xi:include parse="text" href="file:///etc/passwd"/></foo>
 https://portswigger.net/web-security/xxe

+# BlindXXE_Xinclude_SSRF.bb
+XInclude attacks
+the main question is can we commit a SSRF attack  using Xinclude? the profile use Burp collaborator to submit a test to the target and see if the target send back an http request to validate the existance of SSRF.

 # Possible XML Request_XXE.bb
 finding a way to make a request that can parse an XML syntax is very important and open up an opportunity to exploit XXE vulnerablity.